Katrina Kaif: Off-screen work

-Media image
+In the media

 Kaif is considered among the most popular and high-profile celebrities in India.
 Her Bollywood success has sparked an influx of foreign talents hoping to establish themselves in the industry.
 According to an India Today article, despite her dissimilarity to a conventional Bollywood heroine, Kaif "turned every adversity into opportunity and climbed the slippery pole of stardom".
 Alia Waheed of The Guardian wrote that Kaif "fitted the new trend for a more modern image of the Bollywood heroine" through her Western style.
 As part of a career analysis, Nivedita Mishra of Hindustan Times noted that despite her initial poor command of the Hindi language and an unsuccessful acting debut, Kaif later took on roles in films that highlighted her "charming and jovial" screen presence.
 Mishra further said Kaif established herself as one of India's highest-paid actresses by accepting her limitations, emphasising strengths as an artist and making smart choices.
 In response to being stereotyped, Kaif spoke of believing in herself and using it as a motivation to do what she likes.

 Despite being a commercially successful film star, Kaif has received mixed reviews for her acting prowess.
 Writing for Firstpost, Anuya Jakatdar suggested that Kaif should accept challenging parts instead of "coasting on her co-star's box office appeal" and criticised her inclination towards glamorous roles.
 Khalid Mohamed of Khaleej Times similarly found her unwillingness to take risks by acting in independent films a weakness.
 Asked if she has a dream role, Kaif said she chooses scripts intuitively and does not have a preference for a particular genre.
 Kaif's dancing ability has received better reviews; she was described as one of Bollywood's best dancers by The Times of India and The Indian Express.
 Rachit Gupta hails her "the undisputed Queen of dance numbers in Bollywood".
-Initially reluctant to dance in films, Kaif has developed a love for dancing and later described it a joyful and relaxing experience.
+Initially reluctant to dance in films, Kaif has developed a love for dancing and later described it as a joyful and relaxing experience.
 In 2010, she said she spent several hours a day practising traditional dance.